notifhy/frontend/usage/setup.md

 [!ref target="blank" text="Invite"](../invite.md)

 !!!primary
-You should use a server that you own or is owned by your friends, as some commands, such as **/channel**, require you to have elevated permissions
+You are advised to use a server owned by yourself, friends, or your guild as some commands as [some commands](./commands.md) require you to have elevated permissions.
 !!!

 ## Register